The Essential Vermeer Glossary: Q - Z

 In seventeenth-century Flanders, paintings of peasant scenes began to take on a new character, emphasizing carousing, drinking, and smoking.
 The central action of this painting is a variation on the theme of cardsharks made popular by Caravaggio.
 Josse van Craesbeeck's Card Players also shows the influence of his friend and teacher Adriaen Brouwer, who also painted sordid tavern scenes.

 A method of painting in which the pigments are mixed with an emulsion of water and egg yolks or whole eggs (sometimes glue or milk).
-Tempera was widely used in Italian art in the 14th and 15th centuries, both for panel painting and fresco, then being replaced by oil paint.
+Tempera was widely used in Italian art in the 14th and fifteenth centuries, both for panel painting and fresco, then being replaced by oil paint.
 Tempera colors are bright and translucent, though because the paint dried very quickly there is little.

 A great part of European painting had drawn its subject from literary sources such as the Bible, mythology and classical texts.
 These subjects were considered those most adapted to achieve the highest goal of painting: that of elevating the humans spirit.
-In the 17th century, Dutch painters began to exploit the pictorial possibilities of direct observation of the natural world.
+In the seventeenth century, Dutch painters began to exploit the pictorial possibilities of direct observation of the natural world.
 And the new subject matters of landscape, still life and genre, which once had been predominantly existed only as descriptive elements in history, became separated into distinct categories.

 However, the remembrance of the world of classic painting which the Dutch seemed had done away with in the span of less than 50 years, was not easily forgotten and perhaps exerted itself once again under the form of allegory in genre painting.
 Dutch genre painting did not represent a text but rather a situation, it was through the introductions of recognizable symbols these situations could reversed into a moral example.
 Emblems too were used for the same purpose.

-In the past decades attempts to interpret 17th-century, Dutch genre painting, and that of Vermeer as well, through association with contemporary texts such as emblematic literature have flourished.
+In the past decades attempts to interpret seventeenth-century, Dutch genre painting, and that of Vermeer as well, through association with contemporary texts such as emblematic literature have flourished.
 Although much has been learned, no general agreement has been reached on how Vermeer employed elmbems in his own paintings, and critical investigation of the meanings of Vermeer's paintings has gradually turned elsewhere.
 For example, Mariët Westermann has written recently that " the pictorial and literary sources for Vermeer's interior paintings show the limited usefulness of hunting for textual or artistic precedents.
 What makes Vermeer's rare but powerful contributions to the history of interior painting interesting is the way in which they articulate thought in pictorial terms.
 Philosophers might say that Vermeer was a strongly eidetic painter (from the Greek eidos, mental image, visual thought) in that his way of conceiving his paintings and their mode of communication was distinctly visual rather than literary in origin."21

 In painting, the term texture may be used in relation to both the surface quality of a painting itself or the perceived surface qualities of the objects represented in it.
 The use of texture, along with other elements of design, can convey a variety of messages and emotions.
 Texture stimulates two different senses; sight and touch.